rituraj-borah/Financial-Analysis-and-Stock-Price-prediction/README.md

-## Financial Analysis and Stock Price prediction
+## Financial Analysis and Stock Price prediction: JP Morgan Chase and Co.

 ### Description
 In this project, we developed an interactive web-application enabling users to evaluate US-listed companies through financial statements, ratios, and predictive analytics.